david-j-xu/boo/README.md

 <CRLF>
 ```

-Lastly, I have a file called `head` containing the commit of head
+Lastly, I have a file called `head` containing the current head commit